RMS Queen Elizabeth History Pages

 Built at the famed John Brown shipyard in Clydebank, Queen Elizabeth was the largest passenger ship ever constructed, a title she held from her launch until 1996, when finally eclipsed by the Carnival Cruise Liner, Carnival Destiny.

-Finally placed into passenger service in 1946, she became a much loved Cunarder, operating a successful transatlantic shuttle service until the 1960’s.
+Finally placed into passenger service in 1946, Queen Elizabeth became a much loved Cunarder, operating a successful transatlantic shuttle service until the late 1960s.